Newbury & Crookham Golf Club

 There certainly seem to have been some holes of interest on the Crookham course.
 One of note was the 13th named The Avenue.
 The Avenue was a line of lime trees, still visible today on Greenham Common.
 Play to the green was over these trees.
 Horace Hutchinson, a noted golfer in his day, described it as “A short hole played over an avenue of tall trees.
 It was not a blind hole as you could just get a glimpse of the flag between the stems.”
 He went on to say that “Some of our course constructors might make a note of this hole; and might do worse than copy it.
 I should say that one of its kind a round is enough”.
 The length of the course direct between the holes was three miles one hundred yards, comprising 18 holes two of which were used going out and coming in.

-The afore mentioned Horace Huthchinson won the Open Challenge Cup, now known as the Newbury & Crookham Medal, three times over the spring, autumn and spring of 1878/1879.
+The aforementioned Horace Huthchinson won the Open Challenge Cup, now known as the Newbury & Crookham Medal, three times over the spring, autumn and spring of 1878/1879.
 His home club was the Royal North Devon, as the competition was an Open Challenge the best players of the day would come to compete for it.